How to apply for disability benefits.

-The most recent data from the federal government shows that there are over 10 million Americasn receiving some form of compensation for a disability, such as cash payments from SSDI.
-Over 100 billion dollars is paid out per year in financial support to these individuals.
+The most recent data from the federal government shows that there are over 10 million Americans receiving some form of compensation for a disability, such as cash payments from SSDI or SSI.
 While the benefits are not easy to obtain, learn more on how the process and programs work below.

 In order to qualify and be found eligible for SSI or SSDI, some or all of the following terms need to be met.
 Note the process is long and complicated.

-One important decision to make is whether you want to apply on your own or use the service of a professional, whom are often called advocates.
+When deciding to apply, an important decision to make is whether you want to apply on your own or use the service of a professional, whom are often called advocates.
 In some cases a lawyer or paralegal will be used by a company in order to help someone apply.
 Find a free disability lawyer near you.

 If you do decide to apply on your own, then note the process is complicated, long, and can be drawn out.
 When completing the application, it is critical to properly reflect the severity of your disability.
 Medical records are key, as well as proof as to how and why it impacts your ability to work or hold a job.

-The social security department, that processes the applications, will require the following information.
+The social security department, that processes the applications near you, will require the following information.
 Applicants will need at least the following, and maybe more.
 Advocates or lawyers near you can show you how to collect this documentation, or take the lead in your application.

 It can take up to six months, or longer, to receive either an approval or denial notice from the Disability Determination Services after you file.
 A tip here is that using an advocate as mentioned above can accelerate the process.
 In short, using another party to help will ensure everything is completed properly, as that is usually a major hold up.
 In addition, a professional will often have the contact information and relationships with some of the key members of your local social security office.
 So they can help ensure forms are reviewed timely.

 As noted, over 50% to 60% of applications are denied.
 This can happen for a variety of reasons.
 Some of the more common ones include inadequate medical documentation, technicalities, not completing the application properly, lack of documentation, and not representing the disability properly.